943 words

 Not an underperformer.
 Not redundant.

-This wasn’t about Jason’s performance.
-This was about efficiency.
+This was never about Jason’s performance.
+It was about efficiency.

-CEO Andy Jassy said it explicitly in June 2025:
+CEO Andy Jassy said it out loud back in June 2025:

 “AI will reduce our total corporate workforce as we get efficiency gains.”